0xPolygon/polygon-edge-docs/docs/get-started/set-up-blockscout.md

 ```
 Save the file and exit.

-### Finaly start blockscout service
+### Finaly start Blockscout service
 ```bash
 sudo systemctl start explorer.service
 ```

-## Part 5 - testout the functionality of your blockscout instance
+## Part 5 - testout the functionality of your Blockscout instance
-Now all thats left to do is to check if blockscout service is running.
+Now all thats left to do is to check if Blockscout service is running.
 Check service status with:
 ```bash
 sudo systemctl status explorer.service